Alright, we're back, we're back at looking at the films of the past. Let's get to it.

 My Thoughts

 The Good: One of the movie's greatest strengths is with its main actress, Sosie Bacon.
 She truly carries the movie, whether the film itself is at its best, worst, or somewhere in between.
-Another big strength is the themes of trauma, mental health, and suicide, and what those things strongly effect you, even if the traumatic event happened years ago.
+Another big strength is the themes of trauma, mental health, and suicide, and how those things strongly effect you, even if the traumatic event happened years ago.
 The last thing I'll give credit to is the horror.
 Let me get this out of the way, yes, there are jump scares, but, they're done far better than in other horror flicks.
 Especially since there's an actual pay off to them and it fits with the evil entity tormenting our main character.
 It's not some domestic pet knocking over a garbage can, or somebody getting tapped on the shoulder.
 But even when there isn't a jump scare, there are some truly scary moments.
 Even when there's nothing terrifying happening, you still get this feeling of uneasiness.

 The Bad: Nope, I don't have anything negative to say.